zh1peng/ENIGMA_data_curation_codes/bash_notes.md

 ```

-## remove folder that in/not in a list
+## remove file! that in/not in a list
 ```
 # print it
 for f in *; do